MarkusH/blog/content/Development/2016-01-30__en__syntax-highlighting-for-djangos-sql-query-logging.rst

                    TerminalTrueColorFormatter(style='monokai')
                )

-           # Set the record's message to the formatted query
+           # Set the record's statement to the formatted query
-           record.message = sql
+           record.statement = sql
            return super(SQLFormatter, self).format(record)

 Update your ``LOGGING`` configuration to include the ``sql`` formatter, ``sql``